Passion, Service, Respect

 Students will have multiple opportunities to collaborate with other health care professionals, patients, family caregivers and community service providers to deliver health care that is safe, effective, patient-centered, timely, efficient and equitable.

 “To effectively communicate, we must realize that we are all different in the way we perceive the world and use this to understanding as a guide to our communication with others.” —Tony Robbins

-Excellent patient care begins with effective communication.
-We provide our students opportunities to practice effective communication with patients early in the training process with feedback to guide and direct learning.
+Excellent patient care begins with communication.
+We provide our students opportunities to practice successful communication with patients early in the training process with feedback to guide and direct learning.
 Students will become competent in the essential skills of motivational interviews, patient education and patient-driven medical decisions.

-One of the ways in which the program is committed to our educational philosophy is through the inclusion of a unique learning experience known as “My-Day Monday.”
-These days are spent in experiential learning.
-The events allow students to participate on interprofessional health care teams within the community to expand their knowledge and understanding of core curricular topics and the roles of various health care team members.
-My-Day Monday events include required topics as well as student-directed learning events.
+One of the ways in which the program is committed to our educational philosophy is through the inclusion of a unique learning experience known as Didactic Interprofessional Seminar (DIPS).
+These experiential learning events allow students to participate on interprofessional health care teams within the community to expand their knowledge and understanding of core curricular topics and the roles of various health care team members.
+DIPS initiatives include required topics as well as student-directed learning experiences.
 Based on student preference, the student will choose experiences within the same or multiple health-related topics to explore.
-The goal of My-Day Monday events is to allow students to gain an appreciation of the roles of various health care providers and expand their cultural competency when providing health care and patient education.
+The goal of DIPS events is to allow students to gain an appreciation of the roles of various health care providers and expand their cultural competency when providing health care and patient education.

-The PA faculty firmly believe that your success is our success.
-Our pledge to you as a graduate of our PA program is that you will be skilled in both the science and art of medicine.
-We wish you the best in your journey to becoming a physician assistant.
+Our faculty firmly believe that your success is our success.
+Our pledge to you as a graduate of our physician assistant medicine program is that you will be skilled in both the science and the art of medicine.
+We wish you the best in your journey to becoming a PA.

 Johnna K. Yealy, Ph.D., PA-C

 The faculty of the department of physician assistant medicine view the sentiment expressed in "The Bridge Builder" by Will Allen Dromgoole to be our guiding principle in our interactions with future PAs.